SameGoal Special Programs

 Steps to connect to Cyberduck can be found here.

-Download of SFTP link
+Download of SFTP and store locally link

 Steps